duffylaura/README-maker/Develop/README.md

   ## Installation

-  sldkfj
+  sdlfkjsdl

   ## Usage

-  sldkfj
+  sdlfkjsldkfj

   ## License

-  This project is licensed under the terms of Apache license 2.0.
+  This project is licensed under the terms of Boost Software License 1.0.

-  For more information on this license, please visit [this link](https://www.apache.org/licenses/LICENSE-2.0).
+  For more information on this license, please visit [this link](https://www.boost.org/users/license.html).

   ## Contributing

-  The following people collaborated on this project with me: sdlkfj.
+  The following people collaborated on this project with me: sdlfkjsdlf.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/sldkfj/lskdfj).
+Get started [here](github.com/sdlkfjlskd/sdlj).

   ## Tests

-  slkfjd
+  sdfjsldkfj

   ## Questions

-  Please email sdlkfj or contact me thgrough GitHub [github.com/sldkfj/lskdfj](github.com/sldkfj/lskdfj).
+  Please email dflsd or contact me thgrough GitHub [github.com/sdlkfjlskd/sdlj](github.com/sdlkfjlskd/sdlj).